 The UMN AIS Research Center (MAISRC) has a free downloadable Aquatic Invasive Species Identification Guidebook - click here: maisrc.umn.edu/guidebook

-Past Survey Results
+Past Survey Results Through 2024!

 The reports that can be accessed below is a compilation of results of our on-line surveys and other data on early detection efforts.
 If you need more detailed information on your lake, please contact HCCOLA at hccolamn@gmail.com

-Eyes on the Water Survey Results for 2023
+Eyes on the Water Survey Results for 2024

-Eyes on the Water AIS Lake Monitoring Results (2019 - 2023)
+Eyes on the Water AIS Lake Monitoring Results (2017 - 2024)

 Note:

-sample the entire water column from approx 11 feet to the surface following the protocol on RMB Lakes Monitoring website area.
+sample the entire water column from approximately 11 feet to the surface following the protocol on RMB Lakes Monitoring website area.
 The water sample then is preserved with 91% alcohol.
 The sample is delivered to the lab on the HCCOLA volunteer shuttle service and then analyzed by RMB Environmental Laboratory in Detroit Lakes according to the form the Lake monitor writes out and provides to the lab with the sample.
 The sample may then be analyzed for the presence of zebra mussel veligers and a separate process is used to analyze the same sample of water for spiny water fleas.
 There is a separate cost for each of these 2 tests.
 The costs can change from year to year.
 Lakes may also use a separate plankton net to search for spiny water flea in the water column that are visible to the naked eye based on the MAISRC protocol.

-Lakes Monitored for Zebra Mussel Veliger and Spiney Water Flea (2012 - 2023)
+Lakes Monitored for Zebra Mussel Veliger and Spiney Water Flea (2012 - 2024)